soulsource/higher-free-macro/README.md

+# MOVED

+This repo is no longer updated.
+You can find the current version at [https://git.grois.info/higher-free-macro/](https://git.grois.info/higher-free-macro/).

 # Disclaimer
 This is a proof-of-concept.
 Please do not use this for production code, unless you do a careful review first.
 There probably are tons of bugs.
 Pull requests are more than welcome.